 In meditation, the importance of a cotton or wool shawl is to insulate the body against the pull of the earth currents.
 Yoga is a prelude to meditation, during which the mind tries to withdraw the energy of the life force from the senses to the soul.
 It’s about trying to control the mind.
 The use of natural yoga mat materials helps to insulate the body and helps to reverse the downward and outward pull of the earth’s currents and increases the inward and upward draw of the life force.
 Using a cotton mat or wool rug may help to achieve more satisfying results in the practice of the asanas.

-For the same reason we remove our shoes and socks before yoga, we should look to remove obstacles that keep us from focusing.
-We should find a balance and ground to the earth.
-A sticky mat provides no connection to the earth; instead, rubber is an insulator and blocks the subtle energies produced by the poses.
-Cotton and environmentally friendly yoga mat can aid in deepening your practice.
+For the same reason we remove our shoes and socks before yoga, we should look to remove obstacles that keep us from balancing and grounding to the earth.
+Some yoga socks can provide an alternative without giving up the grounding.
+A sticky mat provides no connection to the earth; it acts as an insulator and blocks the subtle energies produced by the poses.
+A cotton yoga mat can aid in deepening your practice.

 So if yoga means union, clearly, using rubber/plastic material yoga mats impedes this very process.